lintonye/learnreact.design/_posts/2017-11-20-jon-gold-on-react-sketchapp.md

 If you want the juicy details and a peek into the future (and some cool videos and screenshots), read on!

 ## Why building it?
 Airbnb has a large team of designers and engineers.
-They want to ecourage designers to be using their design system and streamline the communication between designers and engineers.
+They want to encourage designers to be using their design system and streamline the communication between designers and engineers.

 > We have a design system at Airbnb.
 The system has probably 200+ components.
 We have 100 designers and probably almost 1000 engineers.
 The current workflow is: the design system team creates the system.
 And we have a production design team who creates and updates the (Sketch) templates for all the design system files.
 Most of the time we'd love people to be using the system.
 That's one goal.